trinsic-id/okapi/README.md

 ### Design Approach

-In order to extend DIDComm Messaging for use with other protocols, we need to provide a solution in the following areas:
+In order to extend DIDComm Messaging for use with other protocols, we need to describe the approach taken in the following areas:

 - Message contract
 - Security layer
 - Transport

+**Message contracts** in this extension use protocol buffers message descriptors.
+See the section on [Message Structure](#message-structure) for different message formats.<br />
+**Security layer** is written as a cross-platform library in Rust that can perform security related operations, such as message packing, signing, etc. The library publishes a C style interface for invocation by different platforms.<br />
+**Transport of messages** is described in the context of HTTP/1.x and HTTP/2 using gRPC.
+The latter uses protobuf defintion to standardize the endpoints and bootstrap implementations.

 ![DIDComm Exchange](docs/images/design-approach-1.png "DIDComm Exchange")

-*<small><center>Figure 1: Components of DIDComm exchange</center></small>*
+*<small>Figure 1: Components of DIDComm exchange</small>*

-For the **message contracts** in this extension we will use protocol buffers message descriptors.
-See the section on [Message Structure](#message-structure) for different message formats.<br />
-**Security layer** is done using a Rust library that can perform security related operations, such as message packing, signing, etc.<br />
-The **transport of messages** relies entirely on gRPC components.
-The DIDComm endpoints are described as RPC services along the message definitions.

 ## Extension Architecture